30. Self-Hatred

 Dühring, who was “deeply” inspired by Schopenhauer, influenced later anti-Semites and such as Theodor Fritsch, Houston Stewart Chamberlain and Georg von Schönerer.[9]
 Dühring described the “Jewish question” similarly to Wilhelm Marr, as an expression of an inevitable racial antagonism, and he believed that only “terror and brute force” were adequate means to deal with these “foreign parasites,” and ultimately, that “the murder of races” was “the higher law of history.”[10]
 In the chapter entitled “Toward a solution,” three times Dühring used the term Judenstaat (“Jewish State”), defining it as “a Palestine newly populated with Jews,” though he rejected the idea as preposterous.[11]

-Herzl knowingly entered Albia with the intent of shedding his Jewishness and embracing German nationality.
+Herzl, explained Jacques Kornberg, knowingly entered the Burschenschaft Albia with the intent of shedding his Jewishness and embracing German nationality.[12]
 Many of Albia’s members looked forward to the full assimilation of Jews into the German nation.
 Both Karl Becke and Dietrick Herzog spoke positively about the Jewish brethren who “felt German” and were genuinely devoted to Albia.[13]
 At the time, Herzl believed that Jews were plagued by vices and corruption and that Judaism was backwards, the result of centuries of persecution and forced isolation in Christian lands.
 The solution was the full assimilation of the Jews into European societies.
 Much of what he wrote in his reviews of anti-Semitic authors like Dühring’s The Jewish Question and Wilhelm Jensen’s The Jews of Cologne, reflected ideas that would have been prevalent in Albia, that Jewish morality was corrupted by commercial greed, that the Jews were an oriental people alien to Europe, that Judaism was narrow-minded and superstitious and that Jewish physical features were deformed.
 According to Kornberg, “Equally, his solution was the disappearance of Jewry, or in his formula, cross-breeding on the basis of a common state-religion.”[14]

 Russian Pogroms of 1881–1882